 but drawing life from them, as on a root.” ~ G.K.
 Chesterton

-Move-in early to your dorm and join us for the Chesterton House Veritas Academy!
-Veritas Academy is a 48-hour residential experience for incoming Cornell first-year and transfer students, held August 19-21.
+Veritas Academy 2020 is a 48-hour virtual experience for incoming Cornell first-year and transfer students, held August 13-14.
 Led by faculty, upperclassmen, alumni, and campus ministers, this experience helps incoming students ask the big questions, design a meaningful college experience, learn practical tips, and build a faith community among peers – all before Cornell Orientation begins.
 Join us for multiple Zoom gatherings over the course of two days to connect and prepare for your Cornell experience.

 Chesterton House is a faith-based organization that affirms the Apostles Creed and seeks to serve students by connecting them with important resources for situating the college years within the framework of Christian faith.
 Chesterton House is an affiliate organization of Cornell University through Cornell United Religious Work.